Monday - 9.30am - 4.30pm

 In 2009 - we proudly celebrated our 125th anniversary of trading.
 We decided that a 'Garden Party' would be nice, so we gathered together as many ex-employees as possible and had a small gathering in Sheila's and Jane's garden.
 We managed to find a lovely lady who had been a seamstress in the days of 'Bob and Stanley' and who told us some very entertaining tales of the bygone days.
 Also there was a gentleman who had been a delivery boy on his bicycle in his teenage years.

-Last year, 2014, we celebrated our 130th anniversary.
+This year - 2023 we are celebrating our 139th anniversary.
 We are very proud to have reached this milestone.